rikenbit/Q2-pipeline/README.md

 sh del_tempfile.sh
 ```

-When you run the script, the following files will be copied to directory
+When you run the script, the following files will be copied to directory.

 - FastQC
 - BAMTagHistogram